revmag/hugo-paper/content/posts/Signoz for dummies: Sending K8s data to Signoz cloud.md

   </div>
  </div>

-And once we deploy the k8s, we are ready to send data in our signoz dashboard.
+After we install the helm chart, we are ready to send data to our signoz dashboard.

-Signoz part :<bR>
+## Signoz part :<bR>
 Go to metrics and then create dashboard.<BR>
-Now we will create different metrics <BR>

 <strong>So we create metrics for :</strong>
 ```